xiaoyulinoOO/DeepADAR/README.md

 2.Predict mixture spectra

 Run the file 'testing.py'.
-Some data has been upload as examples.
-The input 1 and input 2 represent pure component spectrum and unknown spectrum, respectively.
 More example data for testing can be download at releases.